keithjgrant/keithjgrant.com/content/posts/2018/meet-the-new-dialog-element.md

 <img src="/images/2018/native-dialog-basic.png" alt="Text in a box with a thick black outline" width="186" height="76"/>

 It’s absolutely positioned on the page, so it will appear in front of other content as you would expect, and is centered horizontally.
+By default, it’s as wide as the contents within.

 ## Basic Operation